oxidecomputer/quartz/README.md

 `buck2 bxl //tools/vhdl-ls.bxl:vhdl_ls_toml_gen | convfmt -f json -t toml > vhdl_ls.toml`

-Note that the vunit sources are not currently enumerated in BUCK files as their installation location can vary.
-I have solved this by creating a .vhdl_ls.toml in my *home* directory that specifies vunit_lib as such, but your paths may differ.
-The vscode extension will read both the home directory file and the workspace root file and merge them.
+The vunit sources are not currently enumerated in BUCK files as their installation location can vary, but multitool -- lsp-toml now attempts to discover an add these so a .vhdl_ls.toml in your home directory is no longer required or recommended.

 An example of the home-directory .vhdl_ls.toml can be found [here](docs/README.md)